HeehwanSoul/Parabolic-Partial-Differential-Equation/README.md

 The forward and backward Euler methods are implemented in _odesolver.py_.
 These methods are used to solve a parabolic partial differential equation.

-**2. Report of the Project:**
+**2. Jupyter Notebook:**

-The report of this poject is written in _Report-Parabolic-Partial-Diffential-Equation.ipynb_.
-The relation between stiffness and eigenvalues is explained, the result of the experiment with forward(explicit) and backward(implicit) Euler Methods are reported, and in addition the convection-diffusion equation is solved.
+The relation between stiffness and eigenvalues is explained and the result of the experiment with forward(explicit) and backward(implicit) Euler Methods are reported.
+In addition, the convection-diffusion equation is solved.

 # Contents
 The repository contains the following: